-Meredith Monk: Calling celebrates the visionary work of artist Meredith Monk and takes visitors on a multidimensional journey that blurs the boundaries between visual art, music, and performance.
-The exhibition translates her live music-theater pieces and concerts into encounters with immersive video- and sound installations in the alcoves and open public space of the 700-year old church.
+Meredith Monk: Calling celebrates the visionary work of artist Meredith Monk, inviting visitors to explore and discover the work of one of this era’s most original artists.
+The exhibition translates her live performances and concerts into encounters with immersive video- and sound installations in the alcoves and open public space of the 700-year old church.

 Living legend Meredith Monk has dedicated her career to exploring the potential of the human voice.
+Her enigmatic, playful, and profound compositions and live works have pushed the boundaries of music, performance, and visual art.
 The presentation is a unique retrospective of her influential performance practice in which she has constantly sought harmony between the spiritual, the earth, and human existence.

 Monk transforms the space into a singing body and immerses the audience in an audio-visual experience created especially for the Oude Kerk.
 Her artistic practice and the history of the Oude Kerk share an important characteristic: improvisation as a guide for transformation.
 The current form of the church did not emerge from a fixed concept, but through an organic process of improvisation and adaptation to the needs of the time, just like Monk's compositions, which arise through improvisation and are fluid, with different pieces forming the building blocks of larger compositions.

 Ancient and contemporary